GLMRIS Frequently Asked Questions (FAQ)

 The report is a product of the Congressional study authorization.
 Congress asked USACE to evaluate a range of options and technologies available to prevent the spread of ANS transfer between the Great Lakes and Mississippi River basins via aquatic pathways.
 The report outlines potential prevention methods and evaluation criteria; it does not recommend a selected plan.

-The CAWS is the main subject of the GLMRIS Report.
+The CAWS is the main focus of the GLMRIS Report.
 In cooperation with state and local partners, additional progress has been made on other potential transfer points along the basin divide.
-More information on these sites can be found in the Focus Area 2 Appendix of the GLMRIS Report, as well as on the Focus Area 2 Other Aquatic Pathways page of this Web site.
+More information on these sites can be found in the Focus Area II Appendix of the GLMRIS Report, as well as on this website.

 How did you determine the species and technologies presented in the GLMRIS Report?

 The team documented 35 aquatic nuisance species established in one basin with the possibility of transfer to the other.
 A risk assessment narrowed down the total to 13 species that have a high or medium risk for transfer with a likelihood of adverse impact if established in the opposite basin.
 Risk was calculated through the below equation.